Connecticut CAM Reconciliation Compliance Guide for Landlords

 Key Takeaway for Landlords

-Connecticut's high mill rates make property tax the dominant CAM component.
-Municipal mill rate variations mean properties in different towns face vastly different tax burdens — ensure CAM estimates reflect the specific municipality's rate.
+Connecticut's high mill rates make property tax the largest CAM component.
+Properties in different towns face very different tax burdens.
+Make sure CAM estimates reflect the specific municipality's rate.

 Reconciliation Timing Requirements